LeweyM/LeweyM.github.io/personal-site/content/posts/1-Intro.md

 So, one of the things I've wanted to play around with is search and regex.
 Searching through text for matches to a regular expression can be efficiently implemented using **finite state machines**.

 # Finite State Machines
-finite state machines are both simple and useful.
-The simplest definition I can think of is something like this;
+Finite state machines are both simple and useful.
+The simplest definition I can think of is something like this:

 > A finite State Machine (FSM) is a series of states.
 The machine start in some state, then decides the next state to go to based on some input.